resource-watch/slate/source/includes/api/_areas_v2.md

 403            | `Not authorized`              | You are trying to delete an area that is not owned by you and you are not an ADMIN user.
 404            | `Area not found`              | The area with id provided does not exist.

-### Implementation details

-DELETing an area deletes the area if it exists, and then if an associated subscription exists, it is also deleted.

-If the id of a subscription is provided, then that subscription is deleted.

 ## Update areas by geostore